SurfLocal/SurfLocal/web-scraping/README.md

-# Web Scraping Docker Images
+# Web Scraping

-This repository contains Dockerfiles and scripts for running web scrapers that collect surf-related data.
-The scrapers are built as Docker images and executed in a Kubernetes environment using Argo Workflows.
+This directory contains Docker images and scripts for automated surf data collection.
+The scrapers are built as multi-architecture Docker images and deployed to the Kubernetes cluster via Argo Workflows, which orchestrates scheduled execution and log management.

 ## Automated Docker Image Builds